algorandfoundation/algokit-cli/docs/cli/index.md

 This should be run in the parent directory that you want the project folder created in.

+By default, the --workspace flag creates projects within a workspace structure or integrates them into an existing one, promoting organized management of multiple projects.
+Alternatively, to disable this behavior use the --no-workspace flag, which ensures the new project is created in a standalone target directory.
+This is suitable for isolated projects or when workspace integration is unnecessary.

 ```shell
 algokit init [OPTIONS]
 ```